WingsDao/wings-light-bridge/README.md

 ## When crowdsale is about to end

-Send token and ETH rewards to bridge contract.

 ### notifySale ###

 When crowdsale is over, make a call to this method and pass as arguments collected ETH amount and how many tokens were sold.